canonical/self-hosted-runner-performance-benchmark/index.md

 time in seconds for a resource from Charmhub.
 This chart should be compared over time as variations in how long resources take to download has an impact on the consistency of job execution.

+Following the results for each type of runner, a comparison between AMD64 self-hosted and GitHub hosted is shown.
+Favourable comparisons are marked as green and unfavourable as red.

 ## Self Hosted AMD64